 Here are a few good reasons why you really shouldn’t be embarrassed about suffering from impotence.

 The inability to get and maintain an erection during sexual intercourse, ED is particularly prevalent in older men.
 It’s estimated that half of all men between 40 and 70 suffer from ED to a greater or lesser degree.
 Younger men are affected by ED as well, and it’s been suggested that 75% of men will experience ED at some point in their lives.

 Your partner will be supportive

 Talking about ED with your partner may be as uncomfortable and awkward for them as it is for you, but the chances are it won’t be a shock to them.
 Acknowledging the problem and communicating is the best way of confronting it, and voicing your fears, frustrations and anxieties will release your feelings and emotions and enable you to deal with it.
 With the love of a strong and supportive partner, you can deal with ED together.

 You might feel uncomfortable talking about it, but your GP has heard it all before.
 It’s a personal, embarrassing topic of conversation, no question, but you’re certainly not the first person in the world to suffer from ED.

-The temptation might also be to get your doctor’s visit over as quickly as possible, but it’s a good idea to take a list of questions to eliminate any doubt so you feel more informed about impotence and give you peace of mind.
+The temptation might also be to get your visit to the doctor over as quickly as possible, but it’s a good idea to take a list of questions to eliminate any doubt, so you feel more informed about impotence and to give you peace of mind.
 Questions could include:

 - Is it normal to have ED at my age?